-- Tell me why we should belive Muhammad who came hundreds of years after Jesus.
+- Tell me why we should believe Muhammad who came hundreds of years after Jesus.

 - Why does the Quran refer to God’s work in history in this ayah and deny God’s work in history elsewhere (Quran 4:157–158)?

-If you believe Allah has given you a mind to reason, if you believe in da’wa, then I encourage you to dialogue further with me by reading, Is the Qur’an the Word of God?
+If you believe Allah has given you a mind to reason, then I encourage you to to learn about Jesus’ death on the cross.